-St. Crispin's junior children gain automatic transfer into our secondary department assuming that their work ethos and behaviour is good (maximum intake of 16).
+St. Crispin's junior children gain automatic transfer into our secondary department assuming that their work ethos and behaviour is good.
 At St Crispin's we ask that children give of their best, work hard and respect staff and other children.
 Children cannot learn unless they are happy and staff cannot teach unless children adhere to certain guidelines.